mattneub/RubyFrontier/README.md

         rake TM_SUPPORT_PATH='/path/to/support/folder' test

 Warnings (the same warnings mentioned in the previous section) are unimportant.
 One `tc_pathname.rb` test skips; this is deliberate.
 You should see 0 failures and 0 errors.
+I do.

 DOCUMENTATION
 -----